A Simple Guide to CCPA Compliance

 How to Offer and Fulfill Opt-Out Requests

-Publish the button on your homepage and any web page that collects personal information of California residents.
+Publish the button on your homepage and any web page that collects personal information from California residents.

 Online only direct-to-consumer businesses can link the button to an opt-out email address.